STUDY JAPANESE ONLINE WITH NATIVES HERE

 Many want to increase their vocabulary in the Japanese language, with the verb being one of the main focuses, as it allows people to express actions.
 There is a simple technique that can triple your learning Japanese called compound verbs.

-Compound verbs are nothing more than two verbs that together form a third different verb.
-Compound verbs in Japanese are called Fukugou doushi [複合動詞] where [複] means double and [合] means to join.
+Compound verbs are nothing more than two verbs that together form a different third verb.
+The compound verbs in Japanese are called Fukugou doushi [複合動詞] where [複] means double and [合] means to combine.

 By studying compound verbs, you learn 3 words at once, the compound verb plus the 2 verbs that make up the compound verb.
 Studying using compound verbs can enrich your Japanese and even triple the speed of your learning.